 We’ve been on a mission to find out the UK’s worst driving habits.
 Using our online ‘Confessions of the Road’ have you ever quiz, we tested the nation to find out if British drivers would admit to driving over the speed limit, using their phone behind the wheel, and even driving when they’ve been drinking.

-The results are in from 2,500 respondents, and you might just be surprised who is the most dangerous driver on our roads.
+The results are in from more than 2,500 respondents, and you might just be surprised who is the most dangerous driver on our roads.

 Van drivers are the worst drivers…